cyverse-austria/ansible-condor/README.md

 Removes unused, unneeded and/or finished docker-containers.

-## important config
+## important config (/etc/jobservices.yml)

+Most roles in this playbook require a config file of `jobservices.yml`,

+which can be found in the original repo of `k8s-resources/resources/configs/{{environment_name}}/jobservices.yml`.
-This role needs a `/etc/jobservices.yml`.
-In this file all communication between CD and HTCondor is configured.
+In this file, all communication between CD and HTCondor is configured.
 Incl. iRODS, amqp, porklock, ...

+*On this playbook we have created a file `group_vars/condor.yml` to override `/etc/jobservices.yml`*

 A template can be found in `./roles/de-condor-launcher/templates`.
 The file also contains the `keycloak` credential => **be careful**.